MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

 \section{Interactions among factors}

 A thorough comprehension of the human factors that affect security incidents is incomplete unless these factors are examined within an integrative framework that illustrates their interdependence.
-Cognitive biases, emotional states, behavioral patterns, personality factors, demographic factors, and social or organizational situations do not operate in isolation; instead, they interact with each other, magnifying exposure while also offering protective buffering processes simultaneously.
+Cognitive biases, affective states, behavioral patterns, personality factors, demographic traits, and socio-organizational contexts do not operate in isolation; instead, they dynamically interact, simultaneously magnifying vulnerabilities and offering protective buffering processes.

-Applying the \textit{AI-assisted Systematic Screening} detailed in Section~\ref{sec:hybrid_protocol}, we retrieved 172 peer-reviewed publications.
-The analysis of these studies led us to identify \textbf{484} items of empirical evidence, which consolidate into \textbf{295} unique pairwise interactions.
-The interactions presented here are derived from heterogeneous studies.
-Consequently, unless a specific causal link is established by the source, these interactions should be interpreted as \textit{statistical associations}.
+Applying the \textit{AI-assisted Systematic Screening} detailed in Section~\ref{sec:hybrid_protocol}, we retrieved 172 peer-reviewed publications specifically investigating relationships among these variables.
+The analysis of these studies yielded \textbf{484} items of empirical evidence, which consolidate into \textbf{302 unique pairwise interactions} among human factors.
+It is critical to clarify the epistemological nature of these links.
+During our Human-in-the-Loop validation (Section~\ref{sec:hybrid_protocol}), mere theoretical ``co-mentions'' were strictly excluded; every mapped interaction represents an empirically tested relationship.
+However, because these relationships are derived from highly heterogeneous study designs (ranging from cross-sectional surveys to controlled lab experiments), they encompass a broad spectrum of statistical effects—including simple correlations, moderating effects, mediating pathways, and direct causal links.
+Consequently, these 302 interactions carry varying degrees of causal weight.
+As such, unless a specific causal link is explicitly established by the original experimental study, these interactions should be conservatively interpreted as strong probabilistic associations rather than deterministic rules.

-Given the high dimensionality of this network, the exhaustive dimension-by-dimension analysis is provided in Appendix 2 and summarized in Tables \ref{tab:demographics_interactions}--\ref{tab:social_interactions}.
+Given the high dimensionality of this network, the exhaustive dimension-by-dimension analysis is provided in \hyperref[sec:appendix_2]{Appendix 2} and summarized in Tables \ref{tab:demographics_interactions}--\ref{tab:social_interactions}.
 In this section, we instead synthesize the results into high-level systemic mechanisms, identifying the most important patterns that drive vulnerability.

-From the extensive network of interactions presented in Appendix 2, we have distilled \textbf{twelve} high-level \textbf{Key Interaction Mechanisms}.
-These represent the most salient and recurring causal patterns that emerged from our analysis.
-While not an exhaustive enumeration of every possible psychological dynamic latent in the dataset, these mechanisms serve as representative archetypes to illustrate how distal, proximal, and external factors systematically converge to drive vulnerability.